- Form a Company Now! +

 An appraiser must assess all of the attributes of a business to determine if items one and three on the list above pertain.

-These days, with the massive challenges all businesses face in our economy, cash flows for most companies have suffered.
-If you are looking for opportunities to sell your business, or merge with or acquire another business, you may look beyond the cash flow to find its real value.
+During difficult econominc times and recessions, cash flows for many companies suffer.
+When looking for opportunities to sell your business, or merge with or acquire another business, you may look beyond the cash flow to find its real value.